bubanjan/real-estate-solution/README.md

 # 🖥️ Real Estate App – Frontend (React)

-🚧 **NOTE:**
- Frontend is fully implemented and ready for use — minor visual and UX improvements are in progress and will be added soon.

 **Tech Stack:**
 React (Vite) + React Router + Zustand (global state management) + Material UI + **Axios** + JWT authentication (via HttpOnly cookies) + yet-another-react-lightbox